ibm-cloud-docs/databases-for-mongodb/connecting-external.md

 The easiest way to get connection strings for an application is to create a set of _Service Credentials_ specifically for your application to connect with.
 Doing so also returns all the connection information a JSON object in a click-to-copy field.

-Alternatively, the {{site.data.keyword.cloud_notm}} CLI [cloud databases plug-in](./howto-getting-connection-strings.html#generating-connection-strings-from-the-command-line) supports generating users and connection strings, as does the [{{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}} API](https://{DomainName}/apidocs/cloud-databases-api#creates-a-database-level-user).
+Alternatively, the {{site.data.keyword.cloud_notm}} CLI [cloud databases plug-in](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-connection-strings) supports generating users and connection strings, as does the [{{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}} API](https://{DomainName}/apidocs/cloud-databases-api#creates-a-database-level-user).

-Full documentation on generating and retrieving connection strings is on the [Getting Connection Strings](./howto-getting-connection-strings.html) page.
+Full documentation on generating and retrieving connection strings is on the [Getting Connection Strings](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-connection-strings) page.

 ## Using Connection Information

-All the information a driver needs to make a connection to your deployment is in the "https" section of your connection strings.
+All the information a driver needs to make a connection to your deployment is in the "MongoDB" section of your connection strings.
 The table contains a breakdown for reference.

 Field Name|Index|Description
 ----------|-----|-----------